 The Afterschool Meals Program

 The Afterschool Meals Program provides free meals and snacks to children through a variety of community locations—such as Boys and Girls Clubs, churches or public schools.
-This program also promotes a safe place where a child can get involved in educational, recreational, and social activities.
+This program is funded through the federal Child and Adult Care Feeding Program (CACFP).
+The children who attend these programs receive free meals that meet federal guidelines for nutrition.

 Become a Program Site